 What-when-where

-DeVito and Eichenbaum (2010) adapted a novelty preference paradigm originally created by Dere (2005) to look at the “what,” “when,” and “where” components of episodic memory as separately as possible.
+DeVito and Eichenbaum (2010) adapted a novelty preference paradigm originally created by Dere (2005) to look at the “what,” “when,” and “where” components of episodic memory.
 Rats with hippocampal, prefrontal, or sham lesions first explored a rectangular apparatus containing four identical items arranged in the shape of a triangle, termed “Room A,” for five minutes.
 After a 50-minute delay, they explored a room with four new identical items arranged in each of the corners to make a square, termed “Room B,” for five minutes.
 Fifty minutes later, the animals were returned to the room, which now contained items in each of the four corners.
 Of the items presented during this test phase, two were originally presented in Room A, and two were originally presented in Room B. One of the Room A items was displaced from its original location, while another of the Room A items remained in its original position.
 One of the Room B items was in a location that had been shared with a Room A item, and one of the Room B items was placed in a unique location only it had occupied.

 This stimulus arrangement allowed DeVito & Eichenbaum (2010) to analyze novelty preference using ratios of time spent exploring different items to index impairment across spatial, temporal, and item aspects of memory.
-They found that control animals showed no memory impairment, while animals with prefrontal lesions were blunted to the effect of object displacement, showing no preference for the displaced item compared to the item in its original location.
-Animals with hippocampal damage, on the other hand, displayed impaired memory for “what,” “when,” and “where,” underscoring the importance of the hippocampus in episodic memory.
+They found that control animals showed no memory impairment, preferring items that had been less recently explored to items more recently explored (“what”), items that were displaced into novel locations over items presented in the same location (“where”), and items that were experienced less recently in the same location (“when”).
+Animals with prefrontal lesions were blunted to the effect of object displacement, showing no preference for the displaced item compared to the item in its original location.
+Animals with hippocampal damage, on the other hand, displayed impaired memory for all aspects, showing no preference for less recently explored items relative to more recently explored items (“what”), no preference for items that were displaced relative to stationary items (“where”), and no preference for objects less recently experienced in the same location (“when”), underscoring the importance of the hippocampus in episodic memory.
 However, they noted that spatial and temporal components of memory were not completely isolated, because they were required to be retrieved in relation to other components of memory.

-This body of research, including DeVito and Eichenbaum (2010), carries with it the implication that memory for items and specific aspects of their context can be manipulated and observed in isolation.
-Our current experiment is an attempt to modify their protocol for use in human undergraduates, with the goal of examining the effect of systematic manipulations of item, context, and time on behavior.
+This body of research, including DeVito and Eichenbaum (2010), carries with it the implication that memory for items and specific aspects of their context can be manipulated in a potentially separable manner.
+The present experiment is an attempt to modify the DeVito and Eichenbaum (2010) protocol for use in humans, with the goal of examining the effect of systematic manipulations of item, spatial context, and time on behavior.

-Additionally, concurrent electroencephalography (EEG) will allow us to examine the time course at which variations in the components of episodic memory affect neural activity.
+Additionally, concurrent electroencephalography (EEG) will allow us to examine the time course at which manipulations of the components of episodic memory affect neural activity during recognition.
 Currently, EEG research into the nature of memory utilizes event-related potentials (ERPs), particularly a positive-going potential between 400-800 ms post-stimulus onset known as the left-parietal old-new effect (LPONE).
-This ERP is generally found to be most positive for items that are successfully remembered, and to be modulated by the amount of information recollected (Rugg et al., 1998; Murray, Howie & Doanldson, 2015).
+This ERP feature is generally found to be most positive for items that are successfully remembered, and to be modulated by the amount of information recollected (Rugg et al., 1998; Murray, Howie & Doanldson, 2015).